Sustainability

 Taking Action

 Johnstown Castle’s gardening team use permaculture and a 100% organic approach in their ornamental and food-producing gardens.
-And Johnstown’s passionate volunteers often share their favourite practical tips about sustainable gardening with visitors!
+And our passionate Irish Heritage Trust volunteers often share their favourite practical tips about sustainable gardening with visitors!

 default